-Bank relationship pricing without borrower deposit requirement
+Bank relationship pricing without a borrower deposit requirement

 LOS ANGELES, CA – Commercial mortgage broker FINANCIAL COMPOUND announces that the firm has arranged an $11.5 million loan to refinance a shopping center located in the City of Los Angeles.
 Financial Compound had been engaged by the owner, an experienced real estate investor, to structure the optimal financing package for the property.